learn-co-curriculum/cssi-prework-javascript-conditional/Readme.md

 ```
 if (condition){
-  block_1
+  block_1;
 }
 ```
-Notice the JavaScript syntax for conditional statements :
+Notice the JavaScript syntax for conditional statements:
 + conditions are in parenthesis,
 + blocks are in curly brackets {}
 + expressions end with ';' semicolons.